Open Travel Guide

 Carry a flashlight or power bank for load-shedding power outages

-Do I need a visa for Bagmati?
+Do I need a visa to visit Bagmati?